Morita Equivalence of Noncommutative Supertori

 2) For an antisymmetric $n \times n$ matrix $N$ whose entries are $n_{ij} \in {\Z}$ the transformation $\nu (N) \in SO(n,n,{\Z})$ is defined as follows.

 3) For every integer $k$ an element $\sigma_k \in O(n,n,{\Z})$ defines the following transformations

-Note that $\sigma_k \in O(n,n,{\Z})$ only when $k$ is even, since no element of ${\cal T}_n$ is invertible when $n$ is odd.
 We refer the proof of the above lemma to Ref. \cite{rfsz98}, and proceed to the proof of the theorem.
-The proof of the theorem was done by showing that each action of the above generators for $SO(n,n,{\Z})$ yields Morita equivalent torus.
+The proof of the theorem was done by showing that each action of the above generators of $SO(n,n,{\Z})$ yields Morita equivalent torus.

 For $g=\rho (R)$, the noncommutative torus determined by $\Theta' =R \Theta R^t$ is Morita equivalent to the torus corresponding to $\Theta $.
 This is because the two tori are isomorphic as we see below.
 For a general embedding, one can express an embedding vector $\vec{x}$ in terms of basis vectors $\{\vec{e}_i \}$ as $\vec{x}= \sum_1^n x_i \vec{e}_i$ where $x_i \in {\Z} $, and $\vec{e}_i$'s satisfy the relation \eqref{cyctheta}.
 Then $\theta_{xy}$ for two embedding vectors $\vec{x},\vec{y}$ is given by